arangodb/docs/3.4/hot-backup-restore-limitations.md

 databases, collections, indexes, users, etc.

-Consequently, a hot backup is a backup of the entire ArangoDB single server and cluster.
-In other words, one cannot restore to a older hot backup of a single collection or database.
+Consequently, a hot backup is a backup of the entire ArangoDB single server or cluster.
+In other words, one cannot restore to an older hot backup of a single collection or database.
 With every restore, one restores the entire deployment including of course the `_system` database.

-It cannot be stressed enough that a restore to an earlier hot backup set will also revert users, graphs, Foxx apps - everything - back to that at the time of the hot backup.
+It cannot be stressed enough that a restore to an earlier hot backup set will also revert users, graphs, Foxx apps – everything – back to that at the time of the hot backup.

 ### Cluster's Special Limitations